How businesses can avoid double currency conversion and reduce operating costs

 How to mitigate risks

-2. Use forward exchange deals to hedge against currency fluctuations.
+Use forward exchange deals to hedge against currency fluctuations.
 This is similar to insurance, where a related currency investment is set up and designed to offset changes in currency values, evening out the risk for businesses.

-3. Open a foreign currency bank account with a regular US bank and then ‘match’ your sales receipts from one foreign customer paying you funds, to a foreign supplier that you owe funds in the same currency.
+Open a foreign currency bank account with a regular US bank and then ‘match’ your sales receipts from one foreign customer paying you funds, to a foreign supplier that you owe funds to in the same currency.

 Unfortunately, all of these strategies have cons.
 Unless you’re a large business with global leverage and a strong track record of success, the organisations you work with and customers who buy from you may refuse to take on the risk of conversion themselves.
-Your suppliers may refuse to invoice in US dollars, and you customers may just go elsewhere.
+Your suppliers may refuse to invoice in US dollars, and your customers may go elsewhere.

 Avoiding double currency conversion and reducing operating costs with Airwallex